9brada6/tabs-with-posts/development.md

 - The plugin is very slow, find out why and repair it.

 - Check if Psalm has throws, has in_array check for true.

-Urgent: search for every explode and see if they need to verify all array of ids.